Hopemen/lowermedia-sticky-js-menus/README.md

 	already defined.
 JS manipulates the menus by using the already defined tags.

-This plugin has been tested on a growing number of themes including: twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation
+This plugin has been tested on a growing number of themes including: twentythirteen, twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation, neuro

 == Installation ==